sliekens/Txt/README.md

 Txt includes an abstract `Lexer` class that you should derive from.

+See the samples directory for concrete code samples.

 ### Element

 An Element is a class representation of a grammar rule.
 An instance of an Element contains a substring that matches its grammar rule.
 Your program should have one Element for every rule in a grammar.

 Txt includes an abstract `Element` class that you must derive from.

+See the samples directory for concrete code samples.

 ### Parser
 An Element is passed to a Parser.
 A Parser can be any class that implements `IParser<TElement, TResult>`.

 Txt includes an abstract `Parser` class that you may derive from.

+See the samples directory for concrete code samples.

 ### Walker
 One or more parsers are passed to a Walker.
 A walker is passed to an element.
 A walker knows how to make sense out of an element tree.
 It walks the tree and parses individual elements along the way.

 Txt includes an abstract `Walker` class that you must derive from.

+See the samples directory for concrete code samples.

 ## Example